SCOPE / VISIBILITY

 Scope: from narrow to wide

-- Local "things" are declared in a block above the begin..end code block of a procedure or function.
-Local things only can be used inside that procedure or function.
+- Local identifiers are declared in a block above the begin..end code block of a procedure or function.
+Local identifiers only can be used inside that procedure or function.

 procedure Test(P1, P2: integer);

 LANG = 'ENG';